Generally, teachers don’t expect gifts.

 - Support staff like librarians or nurses will appreciate a thank you note or small gift if your child often makes use of their services.

-What teacher gift ideas do you recommend and are there ones we’ve missed that are a definite no?
+What teacher gift ideas do you recommend for a job well done during the school year – and are there ones we’ve missed?